Forney Ridge Trail: Andrews Bald to Springhouse Branch Trail

 Down past Andrews Bald, the Forney Ridge Trail continues its descent down Forney Ridge, eventually coming down to Board Camp Gap and its junction with the Springhouse Branch Trail at 5.6 mi.
 This trail can be taken in conjunction with the Noland and then later Forney Creek Trails back up to the Forney Ridge Parking Area for a long 18 mi backpacking loop, or, by turning left at the Forney Creek Trail, down to Fontana Lake in North Carolina.

 Maps and Directions

+The Forney Ridge Trail is shown in the maps of the Great Smoky Mountains published by the National Park Service:

 Topographic Maps

 The Forney Ridge Trail is shown on the following 1:24,000-scale topographic maps published by the National Park Service: